spacetx/starfish/docs/source/roadmap.md

 Non-Affine registration approaches are very specific to the types of deformations that the tissue suffers, and have variable forms.
 We should investigate defining some kind of API for arbitrary transformations that could allow users to add approaches that they require, but we won't do the work to implement these as they don't have broad applicability.

 #### Fixing Chromatic Aberration
 Chromatic aberrations, including differences in illumination, cross-talk between channels, and channel drift tend to be specific to the assay and microscope, making creation of a general solution complicated.
 Additionally, these problems are often fixed early in pipelines so it is easy to extricate this step from the pipeline.
-For these reasons, we will ask the groups to generate data that has already been corrected for the MVP.
+For these reasons, we will ask the groups to generate data that has already been corrected for release 0.1.0.

 ### Updating proof-of-concept pipelines with new modules
 For example, as work is completed on channel scaling and registration, we would have an opportunity to update the MERFISH pipeline.
 This work should be done by the users who are requesting the features.